We’ve all been there. We’re working hard, putting in the extra hours, and suddenly we hit a wall.

 Burnout isn't just an 'excuse' people use to get out of work, it's a real occupational phenomenon recognized by the World Health Organization.
 Specialists view it as a distinguishable problem with quantifiable effects that differ from regular workplace stress.

 Burnout was first discovered in the 1970s by American psychologist Herbert Freudenberger, who used the term to describe the implications of high stress levels and ideals in 'helping' professions.
-He found that individuals who experienced prolonged stress without adequate support or rest eventually became irritable, cynical and emotionally exhausted.
+He found that individuals who experienced prolonged stress without adequate support or rest eventually became irritable, cynical and emotionally exhausted, all of which are trauma based reactions to stress.

 While the effects of burnout were first discovered in the 'helping' professions, it's now estimated that over 75% of employees experience burnout on the job.
 And it's not just affecting our mental health, recent data from Gallup shows that workers suffering from burnout are 63% more likely to take a sick day and 23% more likely to visit the ER.